stoplightio/docs/articles/hubs/markdown.md

 Underscores

 ## Line Breaks
-Our basic recommendation for learning how line breaks work is to experiment and discover -- hit once (i.e., insert one newline), then hit it twice (i.e., insert two new lines), see what happens.
+Our basic recommendation for learning how line breaks work is to experiment and discover -- hit return twice.
 You'll soon learn to get what you want.

 Here are some things to try out:
 ```